kirkshoop/async_scope/async-resource.md

 else
 group open the async-resource
 all -> open ++ : start ""let_value(""\n""    when_all(""\n""      open(res)...), ""\n""    opened-fn)""
-open -> ar : wait for any async operations needed to open end end
+open -> ar : wait for any async functions needed to open end end
 ... wibbily wobbly timey wimey stuff ...